UniqueNetwork/unique-chain/README.md

 ## Karura token transfer

-To get started, you need to open the hrmr channel.
+To get started, you need to open inbound and outbound hrmp channels.
-Next, we need to register our asset in Karura.
+Next, we need to register our asset at Karura.

 ```
 assetRegistry -> registerForeignAsset(location, metadata)